yklcs/yklcs.com/src/content/blog/vector-jacobian-products.md

 It is worth noting that building the entire Jacobian with VJPs requires $m$ passes for $f: \R^n \to \R^m$ with an $m \times n$ Jacobian.
 We can assume that this method is more efficent the smaller $m$ is compared to $n$.
-In a machine learning context, $m=1 \ll n$ is common as the outputs are scalar loss values and the inputs are model weights, making JVPs effective.
+In a machine learning context, $m=1 \ll n$ is common as the outputs are scalar loss values and the inputs are model weights.
+This makes VJPs suitable for machine learning backpropagation.

 Vector-Jacobian products can be built up from VJPs and produce gradients and Jacobians.
 This enables reverse mode automatic differentiation, which is efficient for machine learning.
 Everything falls into place.